HIM (Finnish band): Image

-A central of part of HIM's image has been the heartagram, which is the trademarked symbol of the band, created by vocalist Ville Valo on his twentieth birthday in 1996.
+A central part of HIM's image has been the heartagram, which is the trademarked symbol of the band, created by vocalist Ville Valo on his twentieth birthday in 1996.
 A combination of a heart and a pentagram, the heartagram is meant to represent the juxtaposition of "the soft and the hard, the male and the female, the yin and the yang".
 Musically, the heart is also meant to represent the softer side of the band, while the pentagram symbolizes its heavier influences.
 This juxtaposition can also be seen in the band's album titles.
 On HIM's first album, the band used a heart with the number "666" written on it as the logo, which Valo later described as "a bit boring".
 The heartagram was first predominantly used on the cover of HIM's 2003 album Love Metal.
 It has since appeared on nearly all releases from the band.
 Valo has later stated that the heartagram "is probably the best thing I've ever come-up with", and that it's "worth a lot more than money" and "bigger than our band".
 The heartagram has made several appearances on television as well, including on Charmed, LA Ink, Viva La Bam and Criminal Minds.